in2code-de/luxletter/readme.md

 ## Technical requirements

 * TYPO3 9 LTS is the basic CMS for this newsletter tool.
-* EXT:lux is not needed to run luxletter but both extensions can work together
+* EXT:lux is **not needed** to run luxletter but both extensions can work together to show more relevant information.
 * This extension needs to be installed with composer (classic installation could work but is not supported).
 * fe_users records are used to send emails to while fe_groups is used to select a group of them